 A signature loan is a type of unsecured personal loan.
 Sometimes called a “good faith” or character loan, it gets its name from the fact that lenders only use the borrower’s signature and a promise of repayment as collateral for the loan.

 Signature loans are different than secured loan options, like mortgages or auto loans, which require the use of an asset—a home or car, in these cases—as collateral.
 Borrowers generally need to pay off these loans in full within a particular term with fixed monthly payments.
-While these terms of course vary from lender to lender, they can range from anywhere between a few months to several years.
+These terms of course vary from lender to lender: they can range from anywhere between a few months to several years.
 Interest rates on signature loans also differ from lender to lender, and the interest rates are, in part, based on the credit score of the borrower.
 Those with higher credit scores may be offered a lower interest rate, while those with poorer credit ratings may be offered higher rates.

 What Are Signature Loans Used For?